Raja Petra Kamarudin: Accusation of Najib Abdul Razak's involvement

 Raja Petra was charged on 6 May 2008 with sedition for allegedly implying that the Deputy Prime Minister Najib Razak was involved in the sensational killing of a young Mongolian woman, Altantuya Shaariibuu.
 Also charged for sedition was businessman Syed Akbar Ali, who had allegedly posted a seditious comment on Malaysia Today.

 Raja Petra Raja Kamaruddin, who did not deny that he linked Deputy Prime Minister Najib Razak to the slaying, pleaded innocent to the charge, and said he should have the right to hold the powerful accountable for wrongdoing.
 Raja Petra was taken to a detention center after he refused to post the bail of RM5,000.
 The court set the trial for 6 October 2008.
-If convicted, he faces up to 3 years in prison.
+If convicted, he faced up to 3 years in prison.
 "I am not posting bail.
 See you guys in October, I will be out for Christmas.
 Don't worry."
 His wife said she was "quite stunned" that Raja Petra refused to post bail, and said she thought he wanted to make a statement by not posting bail, which he reportedly felt he could not afford to.
 She launched a campaign to solicit donations of RM1 from the public for the RM5,000 bail, but called it off a few hours later after the campaign raised over RM35,000.

 Several members of parliament from the opposition Pakatan Rakyat coalition were present at Raja Petra's hearing, with one, Nurul Izzah Anwar, calling Malaysia Today "the primary source of a lot of unearthing of scandals especially corrupt practices of the leadership and the government...it has helped [open] the eyes of the nation to what is going on and what is wrong with the country.
 It played a huge role in the last elections."
 On the same day, Lim Kit Siang raised the issue of Raja Petra's sedition charges in Parliament, arguing that Najib had personally intervened to ensure the Attorney-General would charge Raja Petra with sedition, and calling it an abuse of power.

-Raja Petra Kamaruddin's wife Marina Lee Abdullah stated that "He is on a hunger strike.
+Raja Petra's wife, Marina Lee Abdullah stated that "He is on a hunger strike.
 It is a protest.
 The last time he did this, his liver was damaged.
 I don't think he is going to last that long."
 Raja Petra also refused visits by family members.
 On his release, Raja Petra claimed that he had not, in fact, been on a hunger strike but was refusing to eat and drink for fear of being poisoned, as Chief Inspector Azilah Hadri and Cpl.
 Sirul Azhar Umar (on trial for the murder of Altantuya Shaariibuu) were being remanded in the same prison.